 We began using a customized version of Drupal 6 for the first biotech classes at the University of Houston in 2008 to help students keep track of their data, enhance collaboration and improve data analysis.
 We have continued to use this approach to collect data from the BTEC 3100 class every fall semester, upgrading the Drupal version from 6 to 7 and soon to 8.

 Drupal has proven to be very useful for our needs, but we believe that we have only used a small part of what Drupal could easily be used for in a laboratory setting.
-The purpose of this site is to further explore possibilities, share experiences and empower other labs for the use of Drupal for even more capabilities in the laboratory environment.
+The purpose of this site is to further explore possibilities, share experiences and empower other labs for the use of Drupal for even more capabilities in the management of experimental data.